bespoken/bespoken-docs/google-marketplace/getting-started.md

 ---
 # Getting Started With

-## What is the
+## What is?

-The Bespoken IVR-Server is a tool to execute end to end tests.
+We provide support for Interactive Voice Response (IVR) and Intelligent Virtual Agent (IVA) systems by leveraging Twilio to interact with them.

 ## Before you begin

 ### Request access credentials
-go to [service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts), and create a service account.
+Go to [service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts), and create a service account.
 Fill the name and id.
 [<img src="./assets/google-marketplace-create-service-account-1.png">](./assets/google-marketplace-create-service-account-1.png)

-Grant the role "Service Account Token Creator"
+Grant the role "Service Account Token Creator", and complete the process with the default values.
 [<img src="./assets/google-marketplace-create-service-account-2.png">](./assets/google-marketplace-create-service-account-2.png)
-Click on "Done".

 Search for the new created account service, see the details, and copy the "Unique ID" [<img src="./assets/google-marketplace-create-service-account-3.png">](./assets/google-marketplace-create-service-account-3.png)

-Reach the bespoken team, requesting the access credentials, you have the provide the "Unique Id".

-The bespoken team will reply with some settings to setup your Google VM.
+Reach the bespoken team, requesting the access credentials, you have the provide the "Unique ID", they will reply with some settings to setup your Google VM.

-### HTTPS connections
-The server needs HTTPS connection to work.
-There are a couple of alternvatives to achieve this.

-- If you already have in place a Load Balancer to handle HTTPS connections, just redirect the traffic to port 3000.
-- Setup the SSL certificate within the server.

 ## Deployment process
 In the deplolyment process, fill the parameters for the VM, it is recommended at least 1vCPU and 1GB memory.
 For "Role arn" and "Secret name" complete those with the settings from the bespoken team.